Maria Luisa Grohs

-Maria Luisa "Mala" Grohs (/de/; born 13 June 2001) is a German footballer who plays as a goalkeeper for Frauen-Bundesliga club Bayern Munich and the Germany national team.
+Maria Luisa "Mala" Grohs (/de/; born 13 June 2001) is a German footballer who plays as a goalkeeper for Première Ligue club OL Lyonnes and the Germany national team.

 Club career

 Youth

 As a teenager, Grohs played for local club 1.
 FC Gievenbeck.

 In 2016, Grohs joined the youth division at VfL Bochum, where she played 17 games in the B-Juniorinnen-Bundesliga.
 At the end of the 2016–17 season, the team got relegated to the B-Juniorinnen-Regionalliga West.
 Grohs played for Bochum for the next 2 seasons.

 Professional

 Bayern Munich II

 Mala Grohs with Bayern Munich in 2019.

 For the 2019–20 season, Grohs moved to Frauen-Bundesliga side Bayern Munich.
 At first, Grohs played for Bayern second team in the 2.
 Frauen-Bundesliga.
 She made her debut on 11 August 2019, in a win 4:1 vs Eintracht Frankfurt second team.

 Bayern Munich

-On 30 January 2021, Grohs made her debut for the first team, in Bayern victory 13:0 over Walddörfer SV in the DFB-Pokal Round-of-16.

-On 17 April 2021, she made her Frauen-Bundesliga debut, in a defeat 3:2 to Hoffenheim.
+On 30 January 2021, Grohs made her debut for the first team, in Bayern victory 13–0 over Walddörfer SV in the DFB-Pokal round-of-16.
+On 17 April 2021, she made her Frauen-Bundesliga debut, in a defeat 3–2 to Hoffenheim.

-At the beginning of the 2022–23 season, Grohs became the First-Choice Goalkeeper at FC Bayern, starting all the games.
-On 27 October 2022, in a match vs Benfica Lisbon in the Group-stage of the Champions League, at a status of 2–2 in the 89th minute, Grohs saved a Benfica penalty, and minutes later Georgia Stanway scored the winner in a 3–2 win for FC Bayern.
+At the beginning of the 2022–23 season, Grohs became the first-choice goalkeeper at Bayern, starting all the games.
+On 27 October 2022, in a match vs Benfica Lisbon in the group-stage of the Champions League, at a status of 2–2 in the 89th minute, Grohs saved a Benfica penalty, and minutes later Georgia Stanway scored the winner in a 3–2 win for FC Bayern.
+She left the club by the end of the 2025–26 season.